bagaturchess/Bagatur/README.md

 # Syzygy Endgame Tablebases

 The download of Bagatur contains subset of syzygy tablebases placed under ./data/egtb/ directory.
 It contaiuns 22 of the most common endgames with up to 5 pieces.
 By default the option 'SyzygyPath' is set to this directory.
-You could change this UCI option if you have complete or bigger set of syzygy tablebases donwloaded on your computer.
+You could change this UCI option if you have complete or bigger set of syzygy tablebases downloaded on your computer.

 # NNUE (Efficiently Updatable Neural Network)